keleshev/schema/README.md

 If `Schema(...)` encounteres an object with method `validate` it will run this method on corresponding data as `data = smth.validate(data)`.
-This method may raise `SchemaExit` exit-exception, which will tell `Schema` that that piece of data is invalid, otherwise -- it will continue to validate.
+This method may raise `SchemaError` exit-exception, which will tell `Schema` that that piece of data is invalid, otherwise -- it will continue to validate.

 As example, you can use `Use` for creating such objects. `Use` helps to use